10 to the 23 AI logo

 AI safety and alignment become a leadership function when:

-Emergent capabilities are scaling faster than existing governance structures can track
+Novel capabilities and risks are scaling faster than existing governance structures can track

 You need a credible senior integrator across research, policy, product, legal, and operations